curtisnlogan/lodestar-project/README.md

 ### Iconography & Imagery

--   **Icons:** [Tabler Icons](https://tabler.io/icons) — thin, crisp outlines fit the theme and do not require intrusive attributions in page.
+-   **Icons:** Minimal iconography using Unicode symbols and simple SVG icons for a clean, distraction-free interface
--   **Images:** Curated astronomy shots from [Pexels](https://www.pexels.com/).
+-   **Images:** Curated astronomy shots from [Pexels](https://www.pexels.com/)

 ### Motion

--   Subtle-interactions only for comfort: modest ease-in-out for hover/focus/expand.
+-   Subtle-interactions only for comfort: modest ease-in-out for hover/focus/expand
--   Respect `prefers-reduced-motion` accessibility feature as default.
-All users will benefit from this due to the nature of this web app.

 ### ERDs